Give Local Piedmont 2025

 In addition to our diagnostic, treatment and preventative services we have offered patients COVID testing and vaccinations in partnership with Remington Drug Company and the Rappahannock-Rapidan Department of Health.
 HIV & Hepatitis C testing has been made available through FAHASS.
 We value our connections with groups such as Mom2Mom for offering our patients personal hygiene and baby care products, and the Minority and Veteran Farmers of the Piedmont and Virginia Cooperative Extension that generously bring fresh vegetables for our patients and neighbors to enjoy.
 Through our partnership with the Blue Ridge Area Food Bank, we now have a food pantry that can serve patients who need help accessing nutritious food and guidance with healthy meal planning.

-Your gift during Give Local Piedmont directly supports patient needs!
+Your gift during the annual Give Local Piedmont campaign directly supports patient needs – thank you.
+We will share details about the 2026 campaign when available.